Today's Saturday • 8 mins read

 A Stoic would advise that you should select a goal, but you should not seek it to turn out exactly as you want.

-What would better work is to pick up the arrow and rework his skill with dedication and passion.
+What would work better is to pick up the arrow and rework his skill with dedication and passion.

 You cannot say for sure if something is outright good or bad because it depends on how you see it from your moral perspective.